shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-placement-for-third-party-ad-server-pacing.md

 1. Select a media (creative) type for the placement.

     > [!IMPORTANT]
-    > You can currently only use banner creatives in your PG deal without a Xandr representative's assistance.
-If you'd like to use other creative types, please contact your Xandr account representative.
+    > You can currently only use banner creatives in your PG deal without a Microsoft Advertising representative's assistance.
+If you'd like to use other creative types, please contact your Microsoft Advertising account representative.

 1. Select a size for the media type.